PepeDuke/Duck/README.md

 ```
 The protected sign +- or -+ is different from the UML model's #, as it seems to me that # sign in this case makes no sense at all.
 Also # in Duck is used differently.
 The +- has been chosen as protected access is logicly something between public and private.

-Function calling in duck.
+## Function calling in duck
 Duck is object-oriented language and so we can use object call.
 ``` c++
 // declaration
 Example {